Norfolk (1800 ship): Armed defense and hired armed ship

 There is a story that Richan was also a smuggler and used Norfolk for smuggling forays.
 Mr. Robert Pringle, Collector of Excise, found a pretext on which to board and search Norfolk.
 When he did so he found that even her guns were loaded with tea and tobacco.
 The Excise then seized the ship.
 Richan was permitted to retire from the Navy.

-On 23 May Norfolk and several other armed ships and naval vessels, and their convoys, arrived at Elsinore from Orkney.
-Then on 27 May she sailed from Elsinore for Orkney with a fleet.
+On 23 May, Norfolk and several other armed ships and naval vessels, and their convoys, arrived at Elsinore from Orkney.
+Then on 27 May, she sailed from Elsinore for Orkney with a fleet.

-On 14 July Norfolk and a fleet arrived at Elsinore from Orkney.
-On 21 July Norfolk sailed for Orkney.
+On 14 July, Norfolk and a fleet arrived at Elsinore from Orkney.
+On 21 July, Norfolk sailed for Orkney.

 Although the to-and-fro between Elsinore and Orkney probably represented convoy escort, the Royal Navy went on to participate in the Battle of Copenhagen (1807).
-However, Norfolk was not among the vessels listed as qualifying for prize money for the battle.
+Norfolk was not among the vessels listed as qualifying for prize money for the battle.

-By 22 January 1808 Norfolk was back at Gravesend, having arrived from the North Sea.
+By 22 January 1808, Norfolk was back at Gravesend, having arrived from the North Sea.

 Transport

 After her service with the Royal Navy, Norfolk became a London-based transport.

-In 1810 her master was A. Walton and her owner Thompson.
+In 1810, her master was A. Walton and her owner Thompson.

-On 6 August 1811 she arrived at Portsmouth, having left St Thomas on 2 July in a convoy of some 80 vessels under convoy by the frigate HMS Ganymede.
+On 6 August 1811, she arrived at Portsmouth, having left St Thomas on 2 July, in a convoy of some 80 vessels under convoy by the frigate HMS Ganymede.
 Norfolk underwent a good repair in 1812.

 Whaler

 1st whaling voyage (1814): Captain Holden Barton sailed from London in October 1814, bound for South Georgia.
 He returned with 500 casks (3500 barrels of elephant oil) and 5000 seal skins.
 The oil sold for £50 per tun and the skins for £2 per skin.
+Her owners were E. & Wm.
+Thompson.

 2nd whaling voyage (1816): Captain Holden Barton sailed from London in May 1816, bound for South Georgia.
 The schooner Ann, of 150 tons (bm), accompanied Norfolk to act as a ship's tender.
 On the outward-bound leg, Norfolk was nearly lost off Brazil.
 At South Georgia a shallop was lost with at least three crewmen.
 Norfolk returned with 400 tuns of oil and 10,000 seal skins.
 (Sixty tuns of blubber were lost when a sloop foundered.)
 At the time of Norfolk's return her owner may have been bankrupt.

 3rd whaling voyage (1817-1818): Captain Barton sailed on 23 June 1817.
 Norfolk returned on 22 May 1818.
 Norfolk underwent a good repair in 1818.

 4th whaling voyage (1818-1820): Captain W. Smith sailed on 23 July 1818.
-She had left South Georgia on 1 December 1819 with about 160 tons of oil.
+She had left South Georgia on 1 December 1819, with about 160 tons of oil.
 Norfolk arrived at Gravesend on 8 March.
 She had lost her anchor and cables while at Deal.

 Fate

-The Public Ledger and Daily Advertiser, for Friday 8 June 1821 contained an advertisement for the sale of "Norfolk, 650 tons, new wood sheathed and coppered for her last voyage as a South Sea Whaler".
+The Public Ledger and Daily Advertiser, for Friday 8 June 1821, contained an advertisement for the sale of "Norfolk, 650 tons, new wood sheathed and coppered for her last voyage as a South Sea Whaler".

 LR last listed Norfolk in 1823.